 - Fifth Strategy: The educational environment and instructional systems:

 ADWAR is taking many procedural measures that contribute improving the educational environment of schools and kindergartens by working to amend the curriculum and bringing to light the non- stereotypical roles of women and girls.

-In addition to the reduction of school violence and providing all the possibilities which contribute to the development of schools and the work with parents and staff in order to prevent school withdrawal and early marriage problems.
-This can be accomplished by implementing various activities and programs.
+In addition to the reduction of school violence and providing all the possibilities which contribute to the development of schools and kindergartens and improve the work with parents and staff in order to prevent school dropout and early marriage.
+This strategy can be accomplished by implementing various activities and programs.